If Your Dog Has a Troubling Behavior, Relax!

 What Training Methods Are Used?

-Christine uses science-based training techniques (the study of dog, its behaviors and how it learns) that always support positive, force-free principles.
+Christine uses science-based training techniques (the study of dog, its behaviors and how it learns) based on positive training principles.
 She never uses aversive training equipment or harsh corrections and is an advocate for the humane treatment of animals.

 How Do I Prepare For an Behavior Consultation?